 ALT tags are HTML elements used to specify alternative text to display when the element they are applied to (such as images) can’t be rendered.
 ALT tags are a signal for Google’s ranking algorithm, so when you have images and other elements on your web pages, be sure to always use a descriptive ALT tag with targeted keywords for that page.

 Search engines prefer URLs that are readable for humans, so keep yours clean and relevant to the page.
 Avoid blocks of numbers and special characters.
 Shorter URLs perform better in Google search rankings than longer ones, so keep that in mind when you architect your site.
-Keep the slashing to a minimum.
 You should also include keywords in your URL names, and try to place them closer to your domain name.

 In 2015, Google first announced that it would be using mobile friendliness as a ranking signal.
 This triggered the infamous “Mobilegeddon,” as brands scrambled to optimize the mobile versions of their sites.
-Since then, Google has been gradually increasing the importance of mobile friendliness in its rankings — in a more recent announcement, it said it will index the entire web with a mobile-first model by September 2020.
+Since then, Google has been gradually increasing the importance of mobile friendliness in its rankings — in 2020, it moved to mobile-first model, meaning its algorithm now values mobile performance above desktop performance .

 Below are some tips to optimize your website for mobile: